WamboDNS/GSAAL/README.md

 ```
 python Novelty.py
 ```
 This code already handles the data and performs One-class classification experiments.
-If, in the contrary, one wishes to create it custom code for the execution, one can simply import the file `MSS_GAAL.py`.
+If, in the contrary, one wishes to create it custom code for the execution, one can simply import the file `GSAAL.py`.
 First, initialize the method by running
 ```
-MSS_GAAL(k,batch_size,stop_epochs,lr_g,lr_d,seed, momentum)
+GSAAL(k,batch_size,stop_epochs,lr_g,lr_d,seed, momentum)
 ```
 Then, feed a pandas data frame containing the training data as in the following:
 ```
-MSS_GAAL.fit(X_train,X_test,Y_test)
+GSAAL.fit(X_train,X_test,Y_test)
 ```
 The parameters `X_test` and `Y_test` are for a test data set and the labels of it.
 They are optional, do not take a part in the training process of GSAAL (as is an unsupervised method), and are only there for visualization and testing purposes of the AUC evolution during training.